Lorandil/Cross-Development-for-TinyJoypad/README.md

 Please note that the connection of pin 3 differs between the controllers due to the location of PB4!

-## Wiring for other micro controllers and non 5V tolerant displays
+## Wiring for Other Micro Controllers and non 5V Tolerant Displays
 My first intuition was to simply use a level shifter.
 That works great for the display, the beeper and the fire button, but sadly *NOT for the direction buttons because these are analog inputs*.
 It's probably the easiest solution to use a level shifter where possible and voltage dividers for the two analog inputs.

-## How do I get the same software running on TinyJoypad and other micro controllers?
+## How Do I Get the Same Software Running on TinyJoypad and Other Micro Controllers?
 I encapsulated all hardware related code into special functions, so that in your application code there is no need for any special treatment on which controller the program is running!
 The overhead of these functions is zero or nearly zero because the compiler will inline most of the code.